 Short-Term USDCHF Elliott Wave Analysis

-The USDCHF Elliott wave action from mid February to the July high looks like an impulse.
-The entire minor wave A may be either complete at this point or show some extensions as part of its fifth wave.
-With or without an extension to the upside, we expect to see the most sizable correction since February kicking in soon.
+The USDCHF Elliott wave action from mid-February to the July high looks like an impulse.
+Minor wave A may is probably complete at this point.
+We expect to be within the most sizable correction since February as we publish this update.
 We’ll label that correction as wave B.